 Helpful Resources for Human Trafficking Victims

 Human trafficking is a global crisis that affects millions of people, tears families apart, and leaves survivors with lasting trauma.
-Over 49 million people are trapped in modern slavery, including 12 million children.
-Of these people, 28 million are in forced labour.
+Over 49 million people, including 12 million children, are trapped in modern slavery.
+Of these people, 28 million are in forced labor.

-Globally, human trafficking is a $150 billion industry, and in the U.S., it’s the second most profitable criminal activity.
-Human trafficking relies on deception, coercion, and abuse.
-Victims are often isolated, stripped of their freedom, and forced into dangerous situations, while families are left searching for answers.
+Globally, human trafficking is a $150 billion industry, according to a report by Polaris.
+In the U.S., UNICEF reports that human trafficking is the second most profitable criminal activity.
+Human trafficking relies on deception, coercion, and abuse, and its victims are often isolated, stripped of their freedom, and forced into dangerous situations, while families are left searching for answers.

 This guide provides critical resources for survivors, families, and advocates, and offers practical steps for prevention, emergency support, and legal assistance.
 If you or someone you know needs help, contact a trusted organization or emergency hotline immediately.

-For those in immediate danger or seeking urgent help, these helplines provide confidential, 24/7 support, connecting victims and survivors with emergency shelter, crisis intervention, and law enforcement.
+For anyone in immediate danger or needing urgent help, these helplines provide confidential, 24/7 support, connecting victims and survivors with emergency shelter, crisis intervention, and law enforcement.

-If you or someone you know needs immediate assistance, reach out to one of the following hotlines:
+If you or someone you know needs immediate assistance, or you’d like to report suspicious activity, reach out to one of the following hotlines:

 - National Human Trafficking Hotline – 1-888-373-7888 | A 24/7 multilingual hotline providing confidential support for victims, survivors, and witnesses of human trafficking.